square/svelte-store/README.md

 ```

 With this setup we can persist our remote data across a page session!
 The first page load of the session will load from the remote source, but successive page loads will use the persisted token in session storage.
 What's more is that because Loadable stores are lazily loaded, `remoteSessionToken` will only fetch remote data when its needed for `sessionToken` (provided there are no other subscribers to `remoteSessionToken`).
 If our session token ever expires we can force new data to be loaded by calling `sessionToken.reload()`!

+If an external source updates the storage item of the persisted store the two values will go out of sync.
+In such a case we can call `.resync()` on the store in order to update the store the *parsed* value of the storage item.

 #### persisted configuration / consent